-Therefore, we have and the first inequality of Theorem \ref{th3.1} is proved.
+Since $w$ is symmetric with respect to $\frac{a+b}{2},$ we have Therefore, we have This establishes the first inequality of Theorem \ref{th3.1}.

-For the proof of the second inequality in \eqref{3.1} we first note that if $u$ is a convex function, then, for all $t\in [0; 1],$ it yields the inequality \eqref{2.4}.
-Then multiplying both sides of \eqref{2.3} by \eqref{3.2} and integrating the resulting inequality with respect to $t$ over $[0; 1],$ we get As a result, we obtain Theorem \ref{th3.1} is proved \end{proof}
+To prove the second inequality in \eqref{3.1}, we first notice that if $u$ is a convex function, then, for all $t\in [0 1],$ it yields the inequality \eqref{2.4}.
+Multiplying both sides of \eqref{2.3} by \eqref{3.2} and integrating the resulting inequality with respect to $t$ over $[0, 1],$ we get In consequence, we obtain Thus the proof of Theorem \ref{th3.1} is complete. \end{proof}